 The Dandelion Energy home geothermal system replaces your home’s existing air conditioning and heating equipment with a powerful heat pump and safe, underground pipes that move heat between the earth and your home.

 In the winter, the ground loops move heat stored in the ground into your home.
 In the summer, the ground loops returns heat from your home to the ground.

-New York State's Clean Heat Program is administered by the homeowner’s utility.
+Additionally, homeowners are eligible for New York State's Clean Heat Program, which is administered by the homeowner’s utility.
 Let’s go over some important details to explain how these incentives are allocated.

 Each utility has a unique incentive.